 A microcontroller is responsible for all functions of the smart devices in your smart home.

-For example, when it’s getting darker outside, a light sensor might send a signal to the microcontrollers and the microcontroller might turn on the lights.
-The status of all smart devices is displayed on your Android device using protocols such as ZigBee or RS 232.
+For example, when it gets dark outside, a light sensor might send a signal to a microcontroller and that microcontroller might turn on the lights.
+The status of all smart devices can be displayed on your Android device using the chosen automation protocol.

-To create a fully-functional smart home environment, you need to combine sensors and controllers with a GUI that displays all necessary data.
+To create a fully functional smart home environment with remote gadgets management, you need to combine sensors and controllers with a user interface.

 How smart home sensors communicate with each other:

-A signal is transmitted to the closest router
+A signal is transmitted to the closest Wi-Fi router.

-The server sends the signal to the microcontroller
+The server sends the signal to a microcontroller.

-The microcontroller processes all data and sends the signal back to the sensors
+The microcontroller processes the data and sends a signal back to the smart device.

-ZigBee and Z-Wave are the protocols that you should keep in mind if you want to create a smooth Android app that can interact with smart home appliances and sensors from various smart home providers.
+Zigbee and Z-Wave are the protocols you should keep in mind if you want to create an Android app that can smoothly interact with smart home appliances and sensors from various smart home providers.
 If you're thinking on building a home automation app, we can help you make your ideas come true.
 Just drop us a line, we'll be glad to help you.